Canadian Wildlife Federation

 Finances

-Canadian Wildlife Federation received cash donations of $21.6m in F2022.
-It also received $9.5m in government funding (27% of revenues) and $2.3m in donated airtime for PSAs (7% of revenues).
-Administrative costs are 6% of revenues (less investment income) and fundraising costs are 19% of cash donations.
-This results in total overhead spending of 24%.
-For every dollar donated to the charity, 76 cents go to the cause.
+Canadian Wildlife Federation received $17.8m in Canadian donations in F2023.
+It also received $14.4m in government funding (42% of total revenue) and $1.1m in donated airtime to run public service announcements.
+Administrative costs are 6% of revenues (less investment income) and fundraising costs are 26% of cash donations.
+This results in total overhead spending of 32%.
+For every dollar donated to the charity, 68 cents go to the cause.
 This is within Ci’s reasonable range for overhead spending.
+In F2023, CWF had $29.1m in net funding reserves, enough to cover one year and three months of annual program costs.

-Charity Intelligence has sent this update to Canadian Wildlife Federation for review.
+This update has been sent to Canadian Wildlife Federation for review.
 Changes and edits may be forthcoming.
+Updated on May 30, 2024 by Stellar Zhang.

 Financial Review